cognitedata/DDR_Knowledge_Graphs/README.md

 # DDR-KGs

-Contains code to extract entities and relations from daily drilling reports and building knowledge graphs from them
+Contains code to extract text data from DDRs and extract entities and relations from Operations and building knowledge graphs from them